Ulm-IQO/qudi-iqo-modules/src/qudi/logic/pulsed/pulsed_data/README.md

 ```

 > **Note:** this is currently active, so `time_delay` really is a field of `GenerationParameters` and
-> really does get a spin box on the Predefined Methods tab.
-It is scaffolding from the refactor — if
+> really does get a spin box on the Predefined Methods tab — `GenerationParameters` has 15 fields
+> here, not 14.
+It is scaffolding from the refactor and marked for removal; if your setup does not
-> your setup does not want it, delete the class.
+> want it, delete the class.
 >
 > Its `_coerce_fields` predates the automatic version and does exactly what the base class would now
 > do for a `float` field. **Do not copy it into a new class** — the two lines of `time_delay: float =